 GeneCards Summary for MAP3K8 Gene

 MAP3K8 (Mitogen-Activated Protein Kinase Kinase Kinase 8) is a Protein Coding gene.
-Diseases associated with MAP3K8 include lung cancer and ewing sarcoma.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and MAP kinase kinase kinase activity.
+Diseases associated with MAP3K8 include lung cancer.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAP3K5.

 UniProtKB/Swiss-Prot for MAP3K8 Gene